plone/plone.recipe.zope2instance/README.txt

 Advanced ZEO options
 --------------------

-zeo-client-name
-  Set the name of the ZEO client.
-Defaults to the name of the part.
-If a false value is provided no zeo-client-name will be set.

 zeo-client-cache-size
   Set the size of the ZEO client cache.
 Defaults to '30MB'.
 The ZEO cache is a disk based cache shared between application threads.
 It's stored inside